 About Our Parish

 Father Mark Sappenfield came to Saint Matthew Catholic Church as pastor on August 1, 2015.
-Fr.
-Mark graduated from Father Ryan High School in 1987 and enlisted in the Marines after graduation.
+Father Mark graduated from Father Ryan High School in 1987 and enlisted in the Marine Corps after graduation.
 Following his military service, he attended Wake Forest University in Winston Salem, N.C., and worked for eight years as a Certified Public Accountant.
 He attended seminary at the University of St. Mary of the Lake, Mundelein Seminary.
 He was ordained to the priesthood on May 30, 2008, and was assigned to St. Rose of Lima in Murfreesboro.
 Fr.
 Mark is one of six children.
 His parents, Richard and Ann Sappenfield, live in the Bellevue area.
 He loves and prays for the good people of Saint Matthew and feels privileged to serve their spiritual needs.

 We, the parish family of Saint Matthew Catholic Church, centered in the Eucharist and guided by the Holy Spirit, are called to proclaim the Gospel of Jesus.
 We invite, welcome, love, and support all of God’s people.